htunnicliff/next-api-middleware/README.md

 } from "../helpers";
 import { connectDatabase, loadUsers } from "../users";

-export const authMiddleware = use( addRequestTiming, logErrorsWithACME, addRequestUUID,
+export const withAuthMiddleware = use( addRequestTiming, logErrorsWithACME, addRequestUUID,